openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

             "code": 401,
             "identity": {
                 "challenge-response": {
-                    "challenge": "What was the zip code of your birth place?", "session_id": "123456"
+                    "challenge": "What was the zip code of your birthplace?", "session_id": "123456"
                 },
                 "methods": [